-These unaudited interim condensed consolidated financial statements ("interim financial statements") of the Company and its subsidiaries have been prepared in accordance with IAS 34, Interim Financial Reporting, as issued by the International Accounting Standards Board and accounting policies described in the Company's audited consolidated financial statements as at and for the year ended December 31, 2018 other than those described in (c) below.
+These unaudited interim condensed consolidated financial statements ("interim financial statements') of the Company and its subsidiaries have been prepared in accordance with IAS 34, Interim Financial Reporting, as issued by the International Accounting Standards Board and accounting policies described in the Company's audited consolidated financial statements as at and for the year ended December 31, 2018 other than those described in (c) below.
 Certain information and footnote disclosures which are considered material to the understanding of the Company's interim financial statements and which are normally included in annual financial statements prepared in accordance with IFRS are provided in these notes.
 The interim financial statements do not include all of the information required for full annual financial statements and should be read in conjunction with the Corporation's audited annual consolidated financial statements for the year ended December 31, 2018.

-This is the first set of the Company's financial statements in which IFRS 16 has been applied.
+On January 1, 2019, the Company adopted and applied IFRS 16.
 Changes to significant accounting policies are described in Note 3.

-These interim financial statements were approved and authorized for issue by the Company's Board of Directors on May 9, 2019.
+These interim financial statements were approved and authorized for issue by the Company's Board of Directors on August 8, 2019.